tomc128/tomscript/README.md

 ### Calculating values

-The new compiler does not yet support calculations.
+The new compiler does not yet support calculations, I'm working on it - gimme a few days.

 ### Printing to screen